 AGR 5215C: Integrated Field Crop Science (3) Intensive introduction to practical field crop production and management of common, as well as under-exploited, field crops.
 Offered summer A term.

-AGR 5230C: Florida Grassland Agroecosystems (4) Comprehensive overview of planted and native grassland ecosystems in Florida emphasizing their growth, species diversity, management, and use by ruminant animals.
+AGR 5230C: Florida Grassland Agroecosystems (4) (on campus) Comprehensive overview of planted and native grassland ecosystems in Florida emphasizing their growth, species diversity, management, and use by ruminant animals.
 Offered spring term.

 AGR 5266C: Field Plot Techniques (3) Prereq: STA 3023.
 Techniques and procedures used in design and analysis of field plot, greenhouse, and laboratory research experiments.
 Application of research methodology, the analysis and interpretation of research results.
 Offered fall term.